 In the early 80s, it caught the imagination of a young anthropology student in Massachusetts called Charles Thompson.
 Later, as Black Francis, his noisy surf-punk four-piece the Pixies worked the idea into Debaser, the opening song from the band’s second album, 1989’s Doolittle.
-Not that the rest of the Pixies necessarily knew that.
+Not that the rest of the Pixies necessarily understood its meaning.

 “I’ve no idea what he was singing about,” admits lead guitarist Joey Santiago.
 “And I didn’t want to know either.
 It was the same throughout Doolittle.
 I’d catch a word here and there, but it was almost like I was intruding on his privacy.
 If I’d asked him what it was all about he’d probably tell me to just shut up and play something.”